Three-Step Process Overview

 Pre-Select Option for M.S.
 Nutrition and Dietetics Program

-SUNY Oneonta offers a limited number of Pre-Select Option seats for Oneonta seniors in our Online Combined Master’s Degree and Dietetic Internship.
-With the Pre-Select Option, a senior DPD student at SUNY Oneonta will apply for the Online Combined Master’s Degree and Dietetic Internship in the fall of senior year.
-The same selection process and criteria will be used to evaluate the Pre-Select Option candidates as is normally used; however, students will bypass the D&D Digital computer matching as part of the Pre-Select Option.
+SUNY Oneonta offers a limited number of Pre-Select Option seats for Oneonta seniors in our online M.S.
+Nutrition and Dietetics Program.
+With the Pre-Select Option, a senior DPD student at SUNY Oneonta will apply for the online M.S.
+Nutrition and Dietetics Program in the fall of senior year.
+The same selection process and criteria will be used to evaluate the Pre-Select Option candidates as is normally used.

-Pre-Select Option seats are limited, so if you think that you might be interested, please review the program website, attend an information session (held every semester), and contact the director of the Online Combined Master’s Degree and Dietetic Internship Program early in your college career.
+Pre-Select Option seats are limited, so if you think that you might be interested, please review the program website, attend an information session (held every semester), and contact the director of the online M.S.
+Nutrition and Dietetics Program early in your college career.

 M.S.
 Requirement Effective in 2024

 Effective in 2024, all students enrolled in the DPD program must be prepared to complete a master's degree in any major if they intend to become registered dietitians.
 A typical education guideline will be four years for the B.S. degree, completion of the accredited 1,200-hour internship, and two years for the master's degree.
-The SUNY Oneonta M.S. in Nutrition & Dietetic Internship program combines the internship and master's degree in a three-semester program.
+The SUNY Oneonta online M.S.
+Nutrition and Dietetics Program combines the internship and master's degree in a three-semester program.

 For more information on the dietetic internship, please review the Guidelines for Dietetic Internship Application section below.